Soapy's Wakes

 Soapy's ghost still enjoys a good game of faro

-The Smith family wishes to extend their gratitude to Whit Haydn, Jim Richards, Jeff Brady and all the people who have organized and supported the wake events in memory of Jefferson R. Smith.
+The Smith family wishes to extend their gratitude to Whit Haydn, Jim Richards, Jeff Brady, Keith Cobb, Dave Elstun, Peter Menyhart, and all the people who have organized and supported the wake events in memory of Jefferson R. Smith.

 Thank you!